-The Men’s Discipleship Group meets every Saturday morning on Zoom from 8:30-9:30 am during the program year.
+The Men’s Discipleship Group meets every Saturday morning at the church from 8:30-9:30 am during the program year.

 All women of Mount Olive are welcome to participate in the women’s ministry, often referred to as WELCA or Women of the ELCA.
 This group focuses on fellowship, Bible study, and service.
 There are six small groups, often called circles, that meet monthly during the program year for Bible study, discussion and spiritual care.
 Meeting times vary and include: morning, afternoon, and evening groups.
 Some groups meet online during the winter months.
 These meetings are a great time for fellowship and forming life-long friendships.
 Spending time together in Bible study is also a wonderful way to learn about the Bible in a comfortable setting.
 Currently the Bible study used comes from Gather magazine.
 Mount Olive women also host fellowship events throughout the year.
 All women are welcome to attend, whether they participate in a small group or not.
 Contact Women’s Ministry Facilitator, Cathy Hanson at firstname.lastname@example.org or 507-398-3917 with questions or for information about joining one of the groups.
 Look for updates about coming events in weekly bulletins or the newsletter.

 The best way to learn about the Sacraments is to participate in them.
 We call this mystagogy: teaching through participation in the mystery of God’s presence in, with, and under the Word, the Water, the Bread and the Wine.
 We have ongoing opportunities for you to learn about what it means to be invited into Baptism and Communion.